-Clinical research covers all scientific studies conducted on humans, with a view to developing biological or medical knowledge.
-These are prospective studies which require follow-up of a patient or healthy volunteer, as opposed to studies conducted on previously collected samples or previously compiled databases.
+Clinical research – within the meaning of France’s Jardé Law – corresponds to scientific studies performed on human subjects with a view to furthering biological or medical knowledge.
+These are prospective studies that require the follow-up of patients or healthy volunteers.

 Three research categories

-- the level or risk and obligations for the person agreeing to take part
+- the level of risk and obligations involved for those agreeing to take part

 Interventional research with minor obligations and risk

-Interventional research with minor obligations and risk (Category 2) may include minimally invasive procedures or interventions, the list of which is defined by law (blood samples within certain limits, questionnaire possibly leading to changes in care based on the results, radiological examination without injection of contrast agent, etc.).
+Interventional research with minor obligations and risk (Category 2) may include minimally invasive procedures or interventions, the list of which is defined by law (blood samples within certain volume limits, questionnaires possibly leading to changes in care based on the results, radiological examinations without injection of contrast agent, etc.).
 Health products or medicinal products may be used under their normal conditions of use and if they are not the specific subject of the study.

 Rules to be followed